Emergent Rotation of Passive Clusters in a Chiral Active Bath: Appendix A: snapshots

 \section{Appendix A: snapshots}

-Fig.~\ref{fig8} shows representative steady-state snapshots of the chiral active–passive mixture for size ratios $S=1,2,3,4,5,6$ and active packing fractions $\phi_a=0.2,0.3,0.4,0.5$.
+Fig.~\ref{fig10} (Multimedia available online) shows representative steady-state snapshots of the chiral active–passive mixture for size ratios $S=1,2,3,4,5,6$ and active packing fractions $\phi_a=0.2,0.3,0.4,0.5$.
 These snapshots provide a qualitative view of how chiral active particles distribute around passive aggregates and support the trends in clustering and internal ordering discussed in the main text.